Skip to main content

 E*TRADE Review: Morgan Stanley's Best-Kept Secret

-But ETRADE is really two brokers stitched together.
+Two ETRADEs exist inside one platform.
 The $0 commission stock trading competes with anyone.
 Then there's the fee-heavy underbelly: $6.95 OTC trades, 12.45% margin rates for small accounts, and a $25 surcharge every time you call a human.
-Knowing which ETRADE you're getting depends entirely on how you trade.
+Which ETRADE you get depends entirely on how you trade.

 What It Costs

-The core pricing is hard to fault.
 Zero commissions on US-listed stocks, ETFs, and no-load mutual funds.
-Options run $0.65 per contract, dropping to $0.50 if you hit 30+ trades per quarter — competitive with tastytrade's $1 cap but without the per-leg limitation.
+Options run $0.65 per contract, dropping to $0.50 if you cross 30 trades per quarter — competitive with tastytrade's $1 cap but without the per-leg limitation.

-Managed portfolios (Core Portfolios) charge 0.30% annually with a $500 minimum — cheaper than Betterment's premium tier and about a third of what most human advisors charge.
-For hands-off investors who want some professional oversight, this is reasonable.
+Core Portfolios (managed accounts) charge 0.30% annually with a $500 minimum — cheaper than Betterment's premium tier and about a third of what most human advisors charge.
+Morgan Stanley Financial Advisors are also accessible through the platform for goals-based planning, bridging the gap between discount brokerage and full-service wealth management.

 Power E*TRADE: The Options Edge

-Active traders who cross the 30-trade threshold get the $0.50 per-contract rate automatically.
+Active traders who cross the 30-trade threshold get $0.50 per contract automatically.
 No application, no negotiation.
-That puts E*TRADE's effective options cost below Schwab's $0.65 flat rate and close to tastytrade's $1-per-trade cap for single-leg positions.
+That undercuts Schwab's flat $0.65 and gets close to tastytrade's $1-per-trade cap for single-leg positions.

 The platform also handles futures, including micro futures for smaller accounts.
-Charting uses TradingView-quality tools with 100+ technical indicators and customizable layouts.
+Charting includes 100+ technical indicators and fully customizable layouts.
+E*TRADE's Dime Buyback Program is a quiet perk: close short options priced at $0.10 or less for zero contract fees.
+That saves meaningful money over hundreds of trades.

 This is where the acquisition actually pays off for customers.

-E*TRADE's Premium Savings Account pays 3.75% APY for the first six months through Morgan Stanley Private Bank.
+E*TRADE's Premium Savings Account pays 4.00% APY for the first six months through Morgan Stanley Private Bank.
 No monthly fees, no minimum deposit, FDIC insured up to $500,000 through program bank arrangements.
-That promotional rate beats most high-yield savings accounts at competing banks, and having savings sitting next to your brokerage with instant transfers is genuinely convenient.
+That promotional rate beats most high-yield savings accounts and having savings next to your brokerage with instant transfers is genuinely convenient.

-Max-Rate Checking offers worldwide ATM fee refunds and foreign transaction fee refunds — perks that typically require a premium banking relationship.
+Max-Rate Checking offers worldwide ATM fee refunds and foreign transaction fee refunds — perks that normally require a premium banking relationship.
 The $15 monthly fee is waived with a $5,000 average balance.

-For someone consolidating their financial life under one login — investing, savings, checking, retirement, credit — E*TRADE's banking integration is its strongest argument against Fidelity or Schwab.
+CDs round out the banking lineup with competitive fixed rates.
+For someone consolidating their financial life under one login — investing, savings, checking, retirement, credit, home loans — E*TRADE's banking integration is its strongest argument against Fidelity or Schwab.

 E*TRADE offers more retirement account types than any broker reviewed on this site: